-• The ST-NMEA Converter has two slotted 4mm Diameter fixing holes (see dimensions below).
-Use suitable fixings (not supplied) to fix the converter to a flat surface - Note the unit may be installed in any orientation.
+• The ST-NMEA Converter has two slotted 4mm Diameter fixing holes.
+Use suitable fixings (not supplied) to fix the converter to a flat surface - using the dimensions and details shown in the drawing below.
+Note that the unit may be installed in any orientation.